 - Application Budget Sheet (.xlsx) – Must be uploaded with your online application

-- Humanities Council Logos
+- Relevant Acknowledgement Logos

-* This program was supported through a Historic Preservation Fund Grant administered by the National Park Service, Department of Interior.
+* This program was supported through a Historic Preservation Fund Grant administered by the National Park Service, Department of Interior, and also Target Community Relations.
 Funds were used for the identification, protection, and/or rehabilitation of historic properties and cultural resources in the District of Columbia.
 Under Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, or disability in its federally assisted programs.
 If you believe that you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, U.S. Department of the Interior, 1849 C Street, N.W., Washington, D.C.
 20240.